Schedule a Visit

 Many people still have silver/mercury fillings in their mouths from years past.
 These fillings are not particularly pleasing to the eye.
 We also know silver/mercury fillings ultimately result in a weaker tooth structure.
 Porcelain inlays and Tooth Colored Restorations (onlays) create fillings that are not only pleasing to the eye (or unnoticeable) but also add strength to weakened teeth.
 These restorations are aesthetically pleasing and very strong thanks to new bonding technologies.

-Silver fillings have many drawbacks.
-The edges of the silver filling can wear down, become weak or break.
+• Disadvantages of Silver Fillings: Silver fillings have many drawbacks.
+The edges of the silver filling can wear down, become weak, or break.
 This results in the tooth not being protected and allows leakage that ultimately turns into recurrent decay.
 With age, the metal of a silver filling expands, contracts, and can split the tooth.

 Bondings